phluid61/internet-drafts/file-scheme/draft.md

 ## DOS and Windows Drive Letters  {#ext-drives}

-On Windows- or DOS-based file systems an absolute file path can begin with a drive letter.
+On Windows- or DOS-like file systems an absolute file path can begin with a drive letter.
 To facilitate this, the `local-path` rule in
 {{syntax}} can be replaced with the following: